The Golden String of 0s and 1s

 and N by 0:

-We can make the rabbit sequence for month x by taking the sequence from month x-1
+Using 1s and 0s (for Ms and Ns), we can make the rabbit sequence for month x by taking the sequence from month x-1

 and writing it